Moonlington/tabletopfloreblog/content/posts/Collaborative Storytelling/index.md

 ### 1. Introduce Proactive Goals
 Encourage each player to define a few goals for their character: short-term, mid-term, and long-term.
 These can evolve and be added to over time.
 Then, as the GM, build your sessions around opportunities for those goals to intersect with each other, with the world, or with the campaign’s larger themes.

-This changes your prep from “designing a story” to “setting the stage” for players to tell their stories _through action._
+This changes your prep from “designing a story” to “setting the stage” for players to tell their stories _through action_.
+It also reduces your prep-work as you _know_ what your players and their characters want.
 ### 2. Build Characters into the World
 Don’t just place player characters inside your plot.
 Let their goals, relationships, and fears shape the world around them.
 Their choices should matter.

 You should be the characters biggest fan.
 ### 3. Focus on “Play,” Not “Performance”
 You don’t need cinematic perfection.
 Collaborative storytelling thrives on curiosity and openness, not polish.
+A lot of TTRPGs thrive on both sides of the table not knowing what is going to happen.
+Let yourself be surprised by your players, or implement more randomness in your prep-work, like random tables.

+This also reduces the chance that you fall into the common pitfall trap of 'writing a story' instead of 'running a game.'
 ## Closing Thoughts
-When players have clear goals and the agency to pursue them, they stop being passengers in your story and start being co-authors.
+When players are engaged in your TTRPG game, they stop being passengers in your story and start being co-authors.
 Looking back on my earlier reflections about ego and agency, I realize that collaborative storytelling balances both.

-When everyone at the table becomes proactive, the story no longer belongs to any one person.
+When everyone at the table becomes engaged, the story no longer belongs to any one person.
 It belongs to all of us.

 That’s where the fun really lives.